StackVista/stackstate-docs/configure/topology/identifiers.md

 ```
 {% endcode %}

-## Rancher Observability Agent identifiers
+## SUSE Observability Agent identifiers

-The global scope identifiers used by the Rancher Observability Agent to identify synchronized topology elements are listed in the table below.
+The global scope identifiers used by the SUSE Observability Agent to identify synchronized topology elements are listed in the table below.

 | Resource type | URN identifier format |
 | :--- | :--- |